What IT can learn from fashion in circularity

 But no one wants a refurbished laptop.
 IT can learn from other industries in making sustainability fashionable.
-From a branding perspective, people associate secondhand and recycled differently than vintage, upcycled, and circular.
+From a branding perspective, people associate secondhand and recycled differently than vintage, upcycled, and pre-circular.
 Let’s change the narrative and redesign the customer journey to address eco-consciousness.
-It should be fashionable to own a circular electronic device.
+It should be fashionable to own a Circular electronic device.

 Refurbished is for losers when there is no narrative.
 Imagine you start your new job and, on the first day, you get a clunky refurbished computer delivered in an ugly black nylon laptop bag.
 Bad first impression!
 In the age of digital employee experience, you have to do better.
 Let’s “Gucci-up” the digital workspace with a slick circular notebook in an upcycled bag and a warm welcome at the Service Café.